AI Car Damage Detection: How it works

 The final ensemble prediction (as you can see) is highly accurate, with no false positives.
 This technique demonstrates the power of ensembling the two models and their impact on metrics and accuracy.

-Importance of labelling and data quality for damage detection models
+Importance of labelling and data quality for AI Damage Detection models

-Labelling is a very important step to help improve the accuracy of your damage detection model.
+Labelling is a very important step to help improve the accuracy of your AI Damage Detection model.
 This is crucial because this data is used to "train" the model to recognize patterns and make predictions based on it.

-Labelling, put simply, is the process of assigning specific tags or annotations to data (in this case, images and videos of different kinds of damages) and using precise labels ensures that the model learns correctly from the data being fed.
+Labelling, put simply, is the process of assigning specific tags or annotations to data (in this case, images and videos of different kinds of vehicle damage).
+Using precise labels ensures that the AI model learns correctly from the data being fed.

-For example, when labelling a scratch, it is important to use multiple smaller bounding boxes that closely fit the shape of the damage rather than using one or two larger boxes that cover more area than necessary.
+For example, when labelling a scratch, it is important to use multiple smaller bounding boxes that closely fit the damage's shape rather than one or two larger boxes that cover more area than necessary.

-Additionally, data selection and analysis also plays a very important role in improving the accuracy of the damage detection model.
+Additionally, data selection and analysis also play a very important role in improving the accuracy of the vehicle damage detection model.
 Analysing the data helps us identify where the model is struggling so we can focus on improving training with more of those specific cases.

 Both precise labelling and thoughtful data selection are important for training high-performing damage detection models.

-In a lot of cases, it so happens that we've trained the model on a certain amount of data, but the data we've fed the model is still scarce.
-This could either happen because of a lack of images or because of irregularities in labelling the images used.
+In many cases, we've trained the model on a certain amount of data, but the data we've fed the model is still scarce.
+This could happen because of a lack of images or irregularities in labelling the images used.

-In such cases, we often end up with a model that's not robust enough and prone to reporting false positives or false negatives.
+In such cases, we often end up with a model that is not robust enough and is prone to reporting false positives or false negatives during vehicle damage detection.

-However, we can still detect damage by switching from images to videos of the car's damage.
-This method involves video analysis and tracking objects (here, damage) as a solution, which uses information from the neighbouring frames to accurately predict the damage and its correct location.
+However, we can still detect damage by switching from images to videos of the car damage.
+This method involves video analysis and tracking objects (here, vehicle damage) as a solution, which uses information from the neighbouring frames to accurately predict the damage and its correct location.

 Let's test this method on a cracked windshield.